top of page

 COLABORADORES

-Marianne de Tolentino | María Elena Ditrén | Pedro Delgado Malagón | Emely Cruz | Paula Gómez | Abil Peralta | Odalis Pérez | Centro León | Mirna Guerrero | Museo Bellapart | Carlos Acero | Margarita Rodríguez Auffant | Rhina Ibert | César Miguel
+Delia Blanco | Marianne de Tolentino | María Elena Ditrén | Pedro Delgado Malagón | Emely Cruz | Delia Blanco| Abil Peralta | Odalis Pérez | Centro León | Mirna Guerrero | Museo Bellapart | Carlos Acero | Margarita Rodríguez Auffant | Rhina Ibert | César Miguel | Centro Leon, Santiago, RD.

 FOTOGRAFÍA